ColbyStatSvyRsch/surveyCV/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-There were two NOTEs:

-* New submission

-This is indeed a new submission.

-* Possibly misspelled words in DESCRIPTION:
-  GitHub (17:62)
-  SRS (12:6)
-  repo (17:69)

-Those words are not misspelled.
-SRS = simple random sample.

 ## Downstream dependencies